 - Eyes: Brown

 - Age: 23

 When Reverse Flash goes back in time and messes with the timeline, the DC Universe turns into a very different place where the world's greatest heroes are not how we know them to be.
-In this timeline Cyborg is America's greatest hero, he is based in Detroit where he keeps his headquarters.
+In this timeline Cyborg is America's greatest hero, and he is based in Detroit where he has his headquarters.
 When the Amazons and the Atlanteans go to war, Cyborg tries to gather a group of Earth's superhumans to help stop the war that has ravaged half of Europe.
-None join his group when they find that Batman (Thomas Wayne) has no interest.
+No one joins his group when they find that Batman (Thomas Wayne) has no interest.
 But before long Barry Allen arrives and convinces Wayne otherwise, and the three set off to gather an army.